 - I also use it for email announcements and marketing (I require new clients to submit their email address when booking online).
 The program comes with a bunch of ready-made templates that I edit, or I can create my own.
 I’m able to tag each account to send customized messages to specific types of clients, such as those I haven’t seen in a while or my very best regulars.

 - It enhances schedule security.
-An appointment schedule on a cell phone calendar is useless if the phone is lost.
+An appointment schedule on a cell phone calendar or appointment book is useless if they are lost.
 My scheduling software can be accessed from any computer or mobile device, so there’s no risk of losing it.

 So what about sacrificing control over my schedule?
 I admit, there are times when the scheduling could be more efficient if I did it all myself, but the convenience to clients and freedom it gives me make that a minor issue.
 I can set my booking rules to only show openings before or after booked appointments so gaps are minimized, or allow maximum flexibility to clients and show all available openings.
 Besides, sometimes it’s nice to have a little spare time to take a walk, do some yoga, run errands or dust my office (listed in order of preference).